 The anti-reflective coating of the glasses wears out with time and hot water also damages the anti-reflective coating and photochromic treatment of the eyeglasses.
 This can make a big difference for your vision, so always clean the lenses as instructed by the eye care professional.

 It is possible to have a headache because of eye-related reasons.
 Uncorrected refractive errors (myopia, hyperopia, astigmatism, or presbyopia), binocular single vision-related disorders, and outdated prescription are the major causes of headaches.
 So, to make sure your prescription is correct, and to treat other related problems, see your eye doctor.

 Sometimes the spectacle frame is not suitable for you because the size and shape of eyeglasses and the temple size contribute to the clear and comfortable vision.
 Always use the eyeglasses frame recommended by the eye care professional.

-If you have a problem of squinting while looking at the computer screen or other gadgets, you might be suffering from digital eye strain or computer vision syndrome.
-It is a sign you need new glasses with anti-reflective properties and blue light block feature.
+If you have a problem with squinting while looking at the computer screen or other gadgets, you might be suffering from digital eye strain or computer vision syndrome.
+It is a sign you need glasses with anti-reflective properties and blue light block feature.

 Old glasses are the signs you need new glasses

 If you are using the same pair of glasses for more than a year, it’s probably time for new glasses because prescriptions change over time.
 Regular eye check-up helps your optometrist to detect any changes or improvements to your prescription.

 eyeglasses are parts of your lifestyle and fashion.
 So, you can change your eyeglasses if you change your profession or any lifestyle.
 For example, if you have started your career where you have to spend a lot of time working on your computer, then you should get eyeglasses with anti-reflection and blue cut properties.
 Similarly, if you have to spend a lot of time working outdoors, it’s better to wear photochromic eyeglasses.